 The fellow will have opportunities to participate in seminars focusing on cross-cultural issues, addictions treatment, co-occurring disorders, community-based intervention, and prevention.
-In addition to the Core Seminar, the fellow in this placement will participate in a monthly multidisciplinary case conference specific to assessment and intervention with the Latina/o community.
+In addition to the Core Seminar, fellows in this placement participate in a monthly multidisciplinary case conference specific to assessment and intervention with the Latina/o community.

 Strong applicants for this placement have experience working with Spanish speaking adults with serious mental illness and substance use issues in an outpatient setting.
 Fellows who match with this placement have an interest in community-based and recovery-oriented services and their future goals often include doing clinical work with people who have significant mental health and substance use issues.
 Professional fluency and mastery of Spanish is a requirement for working within this multi-service, specialty clinic.

-Applicants selected for this placement must successfully pass a background check conducted by Yale University.
+Applicants selected for this placement must successfully pass background checks conducted by Yale University and the State of Connecticut.
 Since this placement potentially requires travel between different training sites, previous fellows have considered it essential to have access to their own car.